 Several important uncertainties remain in our evaluation of CAR T-cell therapies.
-First, 9% of the ide-cel patients who were leukapheresed did not receive treatment (14% for cilta-cel) and were not
+First, 9% of the ide-cel patients who were leukapheresed did not receive treatment (14% for cilta-cel) and were not included in the published ORR and PFS estimates.
+Since manufacturing failures (i.e., inability to successfully encode the patients' T-cells) are now rare, most patients who were enrolled but not

-Uncertainties also remain in our evaluation of belantamab mafodotin.
+Uncertainties also remain in our evaluation of belantamab.
 First, additional studies should examine the median OS with belantamab.
-Across a wide range of MM studies, the ratio seen between PFS and OS is relatively consistent at between 2.5 to 3.0.
-However, in the pivotal DREAMM-2 study, the 2.5mg/kg arm had a median PFS of 2.8 months and a median OS of 13.7 months, for a 4.9 ratio.
-It is unlikely that belantamab would increase OS dramatically without increasing PFS; further studies are needed to explore PFS and OS with belantamab treatment.
+Across 22 RCTs in relapsed and refractory patients MM, a metaanalysis found that the ratio between PFS and OS was approximately 3.136; previous meta-analyses have generated comparable results.37 However, in the pivotal DREAMM-2 study, the 2.5mg/kg arm had a median PFS of 2.8 months and a median OS of 13.7 months, for a 4.9 ratio.
+While it is possible that the OS/PFS ratio would differ substantially for belantamab compared to all other treatments for MM, further studies are needed to confirm or refute the current OS/PFS ratio seen for belantamab.
 Second, while belantamab was approved as a single-agent treatment, other MM treatments are most effective as doublet or triplet therapies.
 We await the results of ongoing studies combining belantamab with other treatments to determine whether belantamab would be helpful as a component of novel combination therapies.
-Lastly, more research is needed to determine a treatment approach best suited for the management of keratopathy, and ultimately to reduce the burden of ocular toxicities on patients, improve patient outcomes and reduce the need for dose adjustments or treatment discontinuation.23 Longer-term data is also needed to allow for an assessment of the proportion of patients who eventually fully recover from ocular events.
+Lastly, more research is needed to determine a treatment approach best suited for the management of keratopathy, and ultimately to reduce the burden of ocular toxicities on patients, improve patient outcomes and reduce the need for dose adjustments or treatment discontinuation.18